Measuring Exertion in Pregnancy! (Without Heart Rate)

 Exercise Modifications for Later in Pregnancy

 As the heart rate isn't so reliable here, I do LOVE strength training (all the time), but especially in mid to late pregnancy.
-You'll be lugging around beautiful baby in a car seat before too long, so let's get those arms and legs ready for the challenge!
-Pelvic Floored's Pregnancy Course (formerly, Your RAD Pregnancy) includes full workouts for each trimester, with rationale for why we do (or don't) modify a particular exercise as your beautiful body changes.
-It also includes a handy "exercise substitution" segment where you can pick a substitution exercise easily if your programmed workout (or class) is doing something you don't want to do.
+You'll be lugging around beautiful baby in a car seat before too long, so let's get you ready for the challenge!
+My IG account (& this blog) has lots of fun, free info, and while I did have a stand alone Pregnancy Weight Lifting course (that was featured on the Morning Chalk Up, if I'm allowed to brag a bit :), at one point, in 2025, In order to improve access to individuals of ALL socio-economic levels, I moved that course into "Dr. Kelly's Treasure Chest, which you can access for a monthly fee of just US$9.99/month.
 As with all courses, it's streamable on your computer, and phone and tablet via the Kajabi App, so your workout (and my coaching) is never more than one click away!!

 And, of course, as pregnancy continues, we do want to ensure that our pelvic floor muscles remain RELAXED and HEALTHY, to optimize delivery.
 So while weight lifting is vital to a health pregnancy, please be sure to also make time for some pelvic floor relaxation ("down-training" is what we pelvic pros call it) every day.
-Poke around the blog for other ideas, but here's one of my favorite pelvic floor awareness exercises are here, and down training here (but if you're preggers, you'll have to do the down training from a sitting position :).
-And of course, my world-famous Push Prep Course teaches you all this AND MORE.
+Poke around the blog for other ideas, but here's one of my favorite pelvic floor awareness exercises are here, and if you are excited to do EVERYTHING possible to prepare for your best delivery, my world-famous Push Prep Course is just one-click away.
+(And YES, friends, I will eventually get it bundled in the Treasure Chest, too...but I'm trying to figure out how to set a price point that gets this info to as many pelvises as possible, while working and being a mom, so I appreciate your patients with me :).
+As always, I'm imperfect and ever so grateful that you are here with me, and that I get to be a part of your story and journey.

 Lea JWD, O'Driscoll JM, Coleman DA, Wiles JD.
 Validity and reliability of RPE as a measure of intensity during isometric wall squat exercise.
 J Clin Transl Res.
 2021 Mar 24;7(2):248-256.
 PMID: 34104828; PMCID: PMC8177844. link here